 There are six common ways to implement the principle of least privilege security strategy:

-- Group-based access management: Managing individual user access for hundreds or thousands of employees while adhering to the principle of least privilege is almost impossible.
+- Group (or Role)-based access management: Managing individual user access for hundreds or thousands of employees while adhering to the principle of least privilege is almost impossible.
 This is why identity access management (IAM) tools exist.
 IAM tools grant users access based on groups or job roles, then manage privileges based on groups rather than individuals.
 For example, imagine your organization invests in a new cyber security ratings tool.
 Instead of granting each IT security member access to the application individually, you simply set the IT security group appropriate permissions.
 Similarly, if a member leaves the team, you can simply remove their access to that group rather than revoking dozens or hundreds of applications and rights.

 - Working hours-based access management: For employees who work consistent schedules, you can restrict access to the individual's working hours.
 For example, if a staff member only works 8:00am to 5:00pm Monday to Friday, they should not be able to use their keycard at 4:00am on Sunday morning.